nrkno/dotnetskolen/README_EN.md

             }
 ```

-Above we see the `Sending` module with the `create` function that takes in values ​​for all the fields in a `Sending` value.
-The `create` function of `Sending` calls the `create` function of each of the types it consists of, and returns a `Sending` value only if all the values ​​were successfully created.
+Above we see the `Transmission` module with the `create` function that takes in values ​​for all the fields in a `Transmission` value.
+The `create` function of `Transmission` calls the `create` function of each of the types it consists of, and returns a `Transmission` value only if all the values ​​were successfully created.

 To summarize, `Domain.fs` now looks like this: